joonassandell/portfolio/README.md

 git clone git@github.com:joonassandell/joonassandell-portfolio.git
 cd joonassandell-portfolio
 bun install
-bun --bun run dev
+bun run dev
 ```

 ## Scripts

-- `bun --bun run dev`: Run a development server and open [localhost:3000](https://localhost:3000) with your browser
+- `bun run dev`: Run a development server and open [localhost:3000](https://localhost:3000) with your browser
 - `bun run build`: Build the application
 - `bun run preview`: Build the application and preview it locally
 - `bun run start`: Start the application in production mode.
 The application should be build first.